MA in Creative Writing - Distance Learning

 The Writers' Workshop module will encourage you to develop your writing 'voice' through engagement with fellow students across a range of genres (in fiction or creative non-fiction), while the Special Study module enables you to specialise in one genre, such as fiction, non-fiction, poetry or drama.

-This Creative Writing MA will give you the knowledge and confidence to enter the cultural debate and begin to identify outlets for your own writing.
+This Creative Writing MA will give you the knowledge and confidence to enter the cultural debate and to begin to identify outlets for your own writing.

 Timetables

-Full-time students can attend two campus days, scheduled annually, usually in November and February.
+- Full-time students can attend two campus days, scheduled annually, usually in November and February.

-Part-time students normally attend the November campus day in the first year and the February campus day in the second year.
+- Part-time students normally attend the November campus day in the first year and the February campus day in the second year.

-Full-time students take two 30-credit modules each semester, including a Special Study workshop on a particular genre e.g. poetry, drama or fiction, in the second semester.
+Full-time students take two 30-credit modules each semester, including a Special Study workshop on a particular genre, e.g. poetry, drama or fiction, in the second semester.
 You'll participate in general workshops, reading sessions and tutorials with your assigned dissertation supervisor throughout the course.

 You may then choose to complete a 15,000-word 60-credit dissertation accompanied by a 3,000-word critical review, for which you'll receive one-to-one supervision as you work towards a September completion.